kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

+- Consider to protect pods that have node-selectors and other rules
 - Test that deleted controller-owned pods (ReplicaSets) aren't created after we have recreated them.
 - Check that the scheduler runs the plan correctly.
 - Add a script to deploy many high priority pods.